MyrtoLimnios/twosampleranktest/README.md

 The variables are denoted as in the main paper Section Numerical Experiments.

-author: Myrto Limnios // mail: myrto.limnios@ens-paris-saclay.fr
+author: Myrto Limnios // mail: myli@math.ku.dk

-What it does:
+# What it does:
-1. Samples two data samples from different distribution functions
+# 1. Samples two data samples from different distribution functions using datagenerator
-2. Performs a series of bipartite ranking algorithms in the first halves to learning the optimal model:
+# 2. Performs a series of bipartite ranking algorithms in the first halves to learning the optimal model:
-               LambdaRankNN, RankNN, RankSVM with L1 and L2 penalties, LinearSVR, Logistic Regression, and possibility to also use RankBoost, AdaBoost, RankSVML with L1 and L2 penalties All are coded in this projects in their respective .py
+#               RankNN, RankSVM L2 penalty, rForest
+#               All are coded in this projects in their respective .py

- 3. Uses the outputs of 2. to score the second halves to the real line
+# 3. Uses the outputs of 2. to score the second halves to the real line
- 4. Performs the hypothesis test on the obtained univariate two samples
+# 4. Performs the hypothesis test on the obtained univariate two samples
- 5. Compares the results to SoA algorithms: Maximum Mean Discrepancy [Gretton et al. 2012], Energy statistic [Szekely et al. 2004], and Wald-Wolfowitz [Friedman et al. 1979] coded at https://github.com/josipd/torch-two-sample that needed to be updated
+# 5. Compares the results to SoA algorithms: Maximum Mean Discrepancy [Gretton et al. 2012],
+#               Energy statistic [Szekely et al. 2004], and Wald-Wolfowitz [Friedman et al. 1979] coded at

- NB: Initial implementation for RankNN and LambdaRankNN from https://github.com/liyinxiao/LambdaRankNN.
-Modified for
-       the two-sample procedure as detailed in the companion paper
+#               https://github.com/josipd/torch-two-sample that needed to be updated
+#               also compared to Tukey depth adapted from https://github.com/GuillaumeStaermanML/DRPM
+# 6. Outputs the numerical pvalue for each sampling loop

 # Requirements